 Germany considers tougher gun laws after a suspected coup attempt linked to the far-right Reichsbürger group.
 DW looks at Germany's gun ownership laws.

 According to the Weapons Act, you need a weapons possession card (Waffenbesitzkarte) to own or buy a firearm and a weapons license (Waffenschein) to use or carry a loaded firearm.
 This means collectors, for instance, only need the first.
 Hunters don't need a weapons license as long as they have a hunting license (Jagdschein) and only use their guns for hunting game.

-There is also a minor firearms certificate,(Kleiner Waffenschein) which is easier to obtain, and which is needed to carry lower-powered weapons, such as air guns, starting pistols, flare guns, or anything that can only shoot blanks or irritants.
+There is also a minor firearms certificate,(Kleiner Waffenschein) which is easier to obtain, and is needed to carry lower-powered weapons, such as starting pistols, flare guns or anything that can only shoot blanks or irritants.
 Low powered air guns (below 7.5 joules) also come under this definition.